pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 # Pronoun

 ## Objectives
-1. To understand reflexive pronoun and its usage.
+1. To understand reflexive pronouns and their usage.
 2. To be able to identify reflexive pronouns in the sentence.

 ### Reading Notes

-The words ending in *-self*(singular) and *-selves* (plural) that are used when the subject and the object of the sentence are same are called *reflexive pronouns*.
-They tells us the *doer* and the *receiver* of the action is the same person.
+The words ending in *-self*(singular) and *-selves* (plural) that are used when the subject and the object of the sentence are the same are called *reflexive pronouns*.
+They tell us the *doer* and the *receiver* of the action is the same person.

-In simple terms reflexive pronouns tell us that someone is doing something on his/her own.
+In simple terms, reflexive pronouns tell us that someone is doing something on his/her own.

 Here in this sentence - she(doer) made herself(receiver) a cup of tea, the reflexive pronoun *herself* refers back to *she*.
-That means a person who does the action and recieves it are the same.
+That means a person who does the action and receives it is the same.

 Examples of reflexive pronouns in singular and plural forms are: